tOverney/project_report/sliderust-master/slides.md

 * 18 stages pipeline
 * Only half of the cores have integer ALUs
-* No dependency check, confirmed by Nvidia's whitepaper on Fermi
 * Need to check the for-loop cost to validate

 # For loop cost